themechanicalcoder/American-Sign-Language-Recognition/README.md

   Keras
   opencv
   Matplotlib
+  Cuda 9.0

 ### sign2text
-In this project I have used the kaggle American Language Recognition dataset.It takes live video from the webcam and predicts the alphabet
+In this project I have used the kaggle American Language Recognition dataset.The model takes live video from the webcam and predicts the alphabet based on the hand gesture made by the user .

 ### Neural Network